-You may cash in all or part of your plan in full at any time, subject to any delay periods that may apply.
+You may cash in all or part of your plan at any time, subject to any delay periods that may apply.

 - > If you take money out of your plan, we will reduce the amount of money we pay you by the amount of any tax due.
-We explain this in the tax section (section 11). - If you cash in your plan either fully or partly within the first five years, an early withdrawal charge will apply to the amount you receive.
-We will reduce your fund value by the early withdrawal charge.
-This charge is equal to 5% of the cash in amount in years one to three, 3% of the cash in amount in year four and 1% of the cash in amount in the fifth year.
-After five years there will be no charge on full or partial withdrawals. - > If you fully cash in your plan, we will end your plan. - If you cash in part of your plan, we will cancel some of the units we have added to it.
+The minimum amount you can take out is €20 after tax.
+If you want to continue with your plan at least €10 must be left after the withdrawal.
+We explain this in the tax section (section 10). - > If you fully cash in your plan, we will end your plan. - If you cash in part of your plan, we will cancel some of the units we have added to it.
 The number of units we cancel will be the number you need for the value of these units to equal the 'before tax' amount you want to cash in.
 The amount you cash in must be at least as large as the minimum we allow after tax.
 These minimum amounts can be confirmed when you apply to cash in part of your plan.